pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

    The `pegaaddons` namespace contains the deployment’s load balancer and the metric server configurations that you configured in the addons.yaml Helm chart.
 A successful pegaaddons deployment returns details of deployment progress.
 For further verification of your deployment progress, you can refresh the Kubernetes dashboard and look in the `pegaaddons` **Namespace** view.

-4. Deploy Pega Platform for the first time by specifying to install Pega Platform into the database specified in the Helm chart when you install the pega.yaml Helm chart.
+4. Deploy Pega Platform for the first time by installing the pega Helm chart, which you updated in [Updating the pega Helm chart values](#Updating-the-pega-Helm-chart-values).
+This installs Pega Platform software into the database you specified in the pega chart.

    ```yaml
    helm install mypega-EKS-demo pega/pega --namespace mypega-EKS-demo --values pega.yaml --set global.actions.execute=install-deploy